 If you choose family daycare, you can look up for a provider on the Daycare Bear, but registered providers also appear on Enfance-Famille.
 We advise you to choose a registered family daycare provider and tick the box in your Enfance-Famille file.
-The local Coordinating Office will contact you if one of its providers has a free spot (7$ a day).
+The local Coordinating Office will contact you if one of its providers has an available spot.

 Step 3: Select providers